-Rubber belts with 'multi-ply' textile reinforcement are the most commonly used type within the bulk handling industry and usually consist of two elements.
-The basis of every conveyor belt is the carcass, which typically contains layers of extremely strong but flexible fabric embedded in the rubber, see Fig. 2.
+Rubber belts with 'multi-ply' textile reinforcement are the most commonly used type within the dry cargo industry and usually consist of two elements.
+The basis of every conveyor belt is the carcass, which typically contain layers of extremely strong but flexible fabric embedded in the rubber.
 It is the carcass that provides the inherent characteristics of a conveyor belt such as its tensile strength and elongation (elasticity or 'stretch' under tension).

 The use of wide conveyors naturally helps to increase the capacity.
 It is important, that the belt has good flexibility to allow troughing when empty while at the same time provide sufficient transversal stiffness or cross-stability for good support when loaded.
-This means that the belt strength and construction should not only be based on calculated belt forces and required safety factors but also on transversal stiffness to fulfil the criteria for both the loaded and unloaded situation.
+This means that the belt strength and construction should not only be based on calculated belt forces and required safety factors but also on transversal stiffness to fulfill the criteria for both the loaded and unloaded situation.
 Consideration needs to be given to the type of material being carried because weight influences the required stiffness of the belt.
-In other words, the heavier the material to be conveyed the stiffer the belt has to be.
+In other words, the heavier the material then the stiffer the belt has to be.

 This kind of calculation requires specialist knowledge but a good manufacturer or supplier should be able to help.
-Dunlop's application engineering and local sales representatives provide this technical support service to their customers as part of what they call their 'total service package'.
+Dunlop's application engineering and local sales representatives provide this technical support service to its customers as part of what it calls its "total service package".